U.S. Material Use Factsheet

 Solutions and Sustainable Actions

 - Conserve materials: “Reduce, Reuse, Remanufacture, and Recycle.”
-In 2018, 32.1% of municipal solid waste in the U.S. was recovered for recycling and composting, diverting more than 93M tons of material from landfills and incinerators.28 U.S. recycling and remanufacturing accounted for over 681,000 jobs and more than $5.4B in tax revenue in 2012, diverting more than 93M tons of material from landfills and incinerators.28,29
+In 2018, 32.1% of municipal solid waste in the U.S. was recovered for recycling and composting.28 U.S. recycling and remanufacturing supported over 681,000 jobs and more than $5.4B in tax revenue in 2012, diverting over 93M tons of material from landfills and incinerators.28,29

-- Change material composition of products: Create products using materials that are less toxic, more recyclable, and less energy intensive to make.
+- Change material composition of products: Create products using less toxic, more recyclable, and less energy-intensive materials.

-- Reduce material intensity: Technological advances can help reduce the raw material intensity of products while making them lighter and more durable.
-Aluminum beverage cans are 38% lighter today than they were three decades ago, allowing more cans to be produced from the same amount of aluminum.30 Beverage cans are also made with an average of 73% recycled aluminum, representing a huge decrease in energy requirements and greenhouse gas emissions compared to using virgin materials.31
+- Reduce material intensity: Technological advances can reduce the raw material intensity of products while making them lighter and more durable.
+Aluminum beverage cans are 38% lighter today than they were three decades ago, allowing more cans to be produced from the same amount of aluminum.30 These cans are made with an average of 71% recycled aluminum, representing huge decreases in energy requirements and greenhouse gas emissions compared to using virgin materials.31

 - Promote product stewardship: Appropriate policy and regulatory frameworks can help ensure product manufacturers’ responsibility for the environmentally conscious management of retired products.
-The European Union’s regulations on waste electrical and electronic equipment (WEEE) included a target of an 85% increase in proper WEEE collection and disposal.32 It also has an Extended Producer Responsibility (EPR) policy that seeks to shift responsibility for life cycle environmental impacts from governments to producers.33
+The European Union’s waste electrical and electronic equipment (WEEE) regulations target an 85% increase in proper WEEE collection and disposal.32 The EU’s Extended Producer Responsibility (EPR) policy shifts responsibility for life cycle environmental impacts from governments to producers.33

 U.S. Recovery of Municipal Solid Waste28